 The sliders along the bottom of the screen offer options for your Liquify brush.

 Controls your ‘brush’ size, determining how much area Liquify will affect.

 Determines how strong the effect will be depending on how hard you press with the Apple Pencil.

 Introduces chaotic elements into your effects to make them more twirly, jagged, or twisted.

-Keeps your Liquify effect continuing after you lift off the canvas, as though the effect ‘overshoots’ your stroke.
+Keeps your Liquify effect continuing after you lift off the canvas.
+With Momentum, your Liquify will behave as though the effect has ‘overshot’ your stroke.